Pediatric ureteroscopy

 Because a ureteroscopy is minimally invasive, your child’s recovery time is also much shorter than traditional options.
 Recovery time varies by person, but typical recovery time is about five to seven days.

-What are the side effects of a Pediatric Ureteroscopy?
+What are the side effects of a pediatric ureteroscopy?

 After a ureteroscopy, a temporary stent is typically left in place.
 Side effects are usually mild – typically during the time the stent is in place – and can be mostly managed with pain medication.
 The most common side effect is discomfort from the stent, which can cause a burning sensation or back pain when your child urinates.
 They may also feel the urge to go to the bathroom without actually producing any urine.